17liamnaddell/schoolwork/HighSchool/plog.md

 I recompiled the kernel a lot, and got auxillary/jack speakers working with pulseaudio.
 Linux sound is overcomplicated at best, and was very difficult.
 I also got NFS working which is awesome.
 The answer to my month long problem was quite simple.
 A long time ago(a few days) I got mr robs graphical web crawler working

+## Monday, July 31

+Finished the beta of a GUI pokeapi program.
+This is one of my best feats in a TOTALLY unexploared area.
+I also treid to isntall samba but failed lol